Jurisdiction and Regulatory Authority of the Iowa Utilities Board

 Finally, under chapter 477C, the Board administers a dual party relay service to allow communication-impaired persons to use the telephone.
 It also administers an equipment distribution program to provide telecommunications devices for the deaf to eligible persons.

-The Board regulates the rates and service of one investor-owned water utility, Iowa-American Water Company.
-The company serves about 63,000 water customers in its Davenport, Clinton, and Dixon districts.
+The Board regulates the rates and service of investor-owned water utilities with more than 2,000 customers.
+Currently, Iowa-American Water Company is the only investor-owned water utility in Iowa with more than 2,000 customers.
+The company serves approximately 63,000 water customers in its Davenport, Clinton, and Dixon districts.
 The Board does not regulate small or municipally-owned waterworks.

-During the 2016 Legislation Session, the legislature adopted and the Governor signed a bill granting the Board authority over the rates and service of sewer and wastewater services provided by investor-owned utilities.
-In FY 2017, the Board will undertake a rulemaking to implement the new law.
+During the 2016 Legislative Session, the legislature adopted and the Governor signed a bill granting the Board authority over the rates and service of sanitary sewage and storm water drainage services provided by investor-owned utilities.
+The Board has adopted rules pertaining to these utilities that will take effect on February 19, 2020, pending review by the Administrative Rules Review Committee.

 In addition to ratemaking and service regulation, the Board has the authority to resolve complaints, approve plans for energy efficiency programs, approve plans for recovery of costs to control emissions from generating facilities, oversee affiliate transactions, and review proposals for reorganization.